Church Cottage, Tutshill: J. K. Rowling

 Joanne Rowling, together with her parents and sister, moved to the house in 1974 when she was aged nine.
 The house was sold by the Rowling family in 1995, and then sold again in 2011.
 The owner, Julian Mercer, said of the house in 2011: "J. K. Rowling would have been here in her formative years and could have taken inspiration from the cottage.
 The architecture is very Hogwarts-like.
 It has vaulted ceilings, stone windows and oozes gothic spirit."
 Features inside the house include an under-stairs cupboard, reportedly similar to the one in which Rowling's character Harry Potter is forced to live, and a trapdoor to a cellar.
 It also contains an inscription written on one window-frame, "Joanne Rowling slept here circa 1982".

 Rowling also drew inspiration from the adjoining church graveyard, and the local countryside.
 She attended the nearby primary school in Tutshill, before moving on to Wyedean secondary school, and later named one of her fictional Quidditch teams as the "Tutshill Tornados".

 Ownership

 When the cottage was sold by a subsequent owner in 2012, it was reported that its new owners were associated with the Volant Charitable Trust, a charity established by Rowling to support research into multiple sclerosis and other activities.
-Further reports in 2020 suggested that the cottage is currently owned by a company run by Rowling's husband, and that she was intending to refurbish the property while retaining its original features.
+By 2020 the cottage was owned by a company run by Rowling's husband, intending to refurbish the property while retaining its original features.